 —in addition to sellers looking for better signals from the demand side of the market than surveillance-based guesswork can begin to equal.

-We also see the Intention Byway as complementary to, rather than competitive with, developments with similar ambitions, such as SSI, DIDcomm, picos, and JLINC.
+We also see the Byway as complementary to, rather than competitive with, developments with similar ambitions, such as SSI, DIDcomm, picos, and JLINC.
 Once we take off our browser blinders, a gigantic space for new e-commerce development appears.
 All of those, and many more, will have work to do in it.

 So stay tuned for more about life after cookies—and outside the same old bakery.